L-m-dev/MathematicsGame/README.md

 4. Record previous games in a List and there should be an option in the menu for the user to visualize a history of previous games.<br/>
  5. Don't need to record results on a database.
 Once the program is closed the results will be deleted.<br/>

 Difficulty:
  - 1 - easy (maximum number is 20)
  - 2 - medium (maximum number is 100)
  - 3 - hard (maximum number is 500)

+ The difficulty upper value of multiplication has been lowered by half (20 -> 10, 100 -> 50)